 - Hospital vehicle elevators must be 5 feet 9 inches wide by 10 feet deep, with a weight capacity of 6,000 pounds.

-Aside from the specific dimensions and weight capacities, commercial elevators for various buildings vary in the amount of elevators required per building to meet elevator codes.
-For example, an office building needs to have one commercial elevator for every 45,000 net usable square feet, or the ratio of floors of the building to the amount of commercial elevators must be two to one or two-and-a-half to one, if more people use the building.
-A single group of commercial elevators, however, shouldn’t number more than eight and shouldn’t serve more than sixteen levels.
-In addition, for a building with four to eight floors, a separate service elevator could be of use in addition to passenger commercial elevators, but for office buildings with more than eight floors, the office building is required to have at least one service elevator in addition to all required passenger commercial elevators.
+Aside from the specific dimensions and weight capacities for each commercial lift, different buildings vary in the number of elevators required to meet elevator codes.
+For example, an office building needs to have one commercial elevator for every 45,000 net usable square feet, or the ratio of floors of the building to the amount of commercial elevators must be 2:1 or 2�:1 if more people use the building.
+A single group of commercial elevators shouldn’t number more than eight and shouldn’t serve more than 16 levels.
+For a building with four to eight floors, a separate service elevator could be of use in addition to passenger lifts, but for office buildings with more than eight floors, the structure is required to have at least one service elevator in addition to all required passenger elevators.

 Apartment and luxury hotel buildings differ slightly in regard to the amount and placement of commercial elevators.
 For a hotel, a building must have one elevator for every 75 rooms or one elevator for a three-floor building, while an apartment building requires one commercial elevator for every 90 units, except in urban areas, where the ratio is one commercial elevator for every 60 units.
 Both building types should have an elevator no more than 150 feet away from any unit.
 In addition, for room service or transporting furniture, a service elevator is recommended in both types of commercial buildings.
 For a high-end hotel, one service elevator is needed for every two passenger elevators, while apartment buildings 10 floors or higher are required to have a separate service elevator.